imjamesruiz/ping/README.md

-# Ping - A Cozy, Plant-Themed Habit Tracker
+# Ping - A new form of Habit tracking

-Ping is a modern, cozy habit tracker inspired by plant growth.
+Ping is a modern, cozy habit tracker.
 It helps you build and track your habits with a beautiful, intuitive interface.

 ## Features